-Hours away from the busy Davao metropolis lays a secluded paradise known as Lake Holon.
-It is located in South Cotabato, a province in Southern Mindanao.
+Hours away from the bustling Davao metropolis lies a secluded paradise known as Lake Holon.
+Located in South Cotabato, a province in Southern Mindanao, Lake Holon offers a tropical charm blended with its freshwater ecosystem, making it a great choice for a retreat or any adventure.

 Photo: Fechi Fajardo